 Jane Yeh’s first collection of poems, Marabou, was shortlisted for the Whitbread, Forward, and Aldeburgh poetry prizes.
 She was named a Next Generation poet by the Poetry Book Society in 2014 for her second collection, The Ninjas.
 She has been a judge for the National Poetry Competition and the Troubadour International Poetry Prize, and is a Lecturer in Creative Writing at the Open University.

 The University of Hertfordshire Poetry Hub launched the Single Poem Prize in 2018 as part of its commitment to the promotion of contemporary poetics.
-Find out more about the Poetry competition and the winning entries.
-The 2019 competition will be launching shortly and this page will be updated with more information closer to the time.
+Find out more about the Poetry competition and the previous winning entries.

 On Wednesday 14 March 2018, The School of Humanities Poetry Fellow Mark Waldron held an open access Poetry Surgery, as part of the new activities initiated by The Poetry Hub.
 This was an opportunity, unique to the university, in which anyone who would like feedback on their poetry could book a slot with Mark, to discuss their work and gain the invaluable insight of one of the UK's leading voices.
 The event was successfully received by a number of students, every slot being filled within one week of its advertisement.